Item 3: Prefer Option and Result transforms over explicit match expressions

 }

-However, most of the time the absence of a value, and an associated error, is going to be something that the programmer has to deal with.
-Designing software to cope with failure paths is hard, and most of that is essential complexity that no amount of syntactic support can help with – specifically, deciding what should happen if an operation fails.
+However, most of the time the programmer needs to provide the corresponding else arm: the absence of a value (Option::None), possibly with an associated error (Result::Err(e)), is something that the programmer needs to deal with.
+Designing software to cope with failure paths is hard, and most of that is essential complexity that no amount of syntactic support can help with—specifically, deciding what should happen if an operation fails.

 #![allow(unused)]